-The College is not responsible in any way for money, jewelry, electronics, luggage or other articles of value left in room or other parts of the campus.
+The college is not responsible in any way for money, jewelry, electronics, luggage, or other articles of value left in room or other parts of campus.
 For your protection, doors are to be locked when you are not in your room.
-Any losses are to be reported to the Resident Supervisor or to the Director of Residence Life.
-Students found guilty of theft or knowingly in possession of stolen property will be disciplined and could be dismissed from the dorms.
+Any losses are to be reported to the Residential Supervisor, or the Director of Students & Residence Life.
+Students found guilty of theft, or knowingly in possession of stolen property will be disciplined and could be dismissed from the residence halls.